Oyster card: Oyster route validators

 In 2009, TfL introduced a new type of Oyster card validator, distinguished from the standard yellow validators by having a pink-coloured reader.
 They do not deduct funds, but are used at peripheral interchange points to confirm journey details.
-Oyster pay-as-you-go users travelling between two points without passing through certain zones, or without using certain rail services are eligible for a lower fare, and from 6 September 2009 can confirm their route by touching their Oyster cards on the pink validators when they change trains, allowing them to be charged the appropriate fare for the actual route taken.
-The most common use case for a pink validator is to specify a route which avoid zone 1, but there are also fares with pink readers define which avoid some other zones, or for avoiding National Rail services which charge a higher fare.
-The pink validators are located at 16 interchange stations.
+Oyster pay-as-you-go users travelling between two points without passing through certain zones, or without using certain rail services, are eligible for a lower fare, and from 6 September 2009 can confirm their route by touching their Oyster cards on the pink validators when they change trains, allowing them to be charged the appropriate fare for the actual route taken.
+The most common use case for a pink validator is to specify a route which avoids zone 1, but there are also fares with pink readers define which avoid some other zones, or for avoiding National Rail services which charge a higher fare.
+The pink validators are located at 17 interchange stations.